-You can check some cool videos of our work on our YouTube channel and on our social media.
-Our work on sea turtles has recently been documented by BBC One on its last series of Animals with Cameras.
-And BBC Earth followed our seabird team to a colony of red-billed tropicbirds in 2017.
+You can check some videos of our work on our YouTube channel and on our social media (Instagram, Facebook, and Twitter).
+Our work on sea turtles has recently been documented by BBC One on the second season of Animals with Cameras.
+And in the past, we have talked to BBC Earth as well about the different threats sea turtles face on Sal Island.
+BBC Earth has also followed our seabird team working on a colony of red-billed tropicbirds in 2017.